Menu

 Can I use structured output without LangGraph?

-Yes.
-LangChain’s .with_structured_output() works with any chat model that supports function calling — no graph needed.
-LangGraph’s value is the retry loop.
-If you don’t need automatic self-correction on validation failure, llm.with_structured_output(MyModel).invoke(prompt) is simpler and fine.
+Yes. .with_structured_output() works with any chat model that has function calling — no graph needed.
+LangGraph only adds value when you want the retry loop.
+If you do not need auto-retries, a plain llm.with_structured_output(MyModel).invoke(prompt) is enough.

 Does structured output work with open-source models?

-It depends on function-calling support.
-Models like Llama 3 and Mistral support tool use, so .with_structured_output() works.
-Smaller models without function-calling capability need PydanticOutputParser instead.
+It depends on tool-use support.
+Llama 3 and Mistral handle it, so .with_structured_output() works fine.
+Smaller models need PydanticOutputParser instead.

 python